bastienbotrel/Predicting-lung-cancer-survival-time-by-OWKIN/README.md

 Challenge provided by OWKIN's company and organized by College de France and Ecole Normale Supérieure of Paris.

-Ranking: 2/98 (final leaderbord published on December 15th, 2020).
+Final leaderbord published on December 15th, 2020

+Ranking: 2/98

 ## About me
 I worked as a biostatistician during 7 years in contract reasearch organization and biotechnologie, in France, United Kingdom and Belgium.